vinitshahdeo/newrelic-nerdgraph-client/README.md

 # New Relic NerdGraph API

-A Node.js API Client for NerdGraph, the GraphQL API of New Relic that supports both synchronous and asynchronous NRQL queries.
+A Node.js API Client for [NerdGraph](https://docs.newrelic.com/docs/apis/nerdgraph/examples/nerdgraph-nrql-tutorial/), the GraphQL API of New Relic that supports both synchronous and asynchronous NRQL queries.
+[Learn more about NerdGraph](https://docs.newrelic.com/docs/apis/nerdgraph/get-started/introduction-new-relic-nerdgraph/), GraphQL API of New Relic.

 ## Installation
 Install using npm: